Great America PAC

-Great America PAC is a super PAC (political action committee) that supported Donald Trump in the 2016 presidential election.
+Great America PAC is a former super PAC (political action committee) that supported Donald Trump in the 2016 presidential election.
 It was founded in 2016 by Eric Beach, a political strategist and veteran of presidential campaigns.
 Beach soon brought on Ed Rollins, a long time Republican campaign consultant and strategist who served as the campaign manager for Ronald Reagan's 1984 presidential campaign.

 The PAC continued in operation after Trump was elected in 2016.
 It raised $11.1 million between 2017 and mid-2019, despite being condemned by the Trump 2020 campaign because the PAC has no official connection to the campaign.

 Leadership

 The group was founded by Bill Dodderidge (founder of The Jewelry Exchange) and Amy Kremer, a former Tea Party activist.
 Dan Backer, a conservative lawyer, is the treasurer.